 What is Summit Sips?

 Summit Sips is an ongoing collection of musings about recipes, techniques, tools and other cocktail-related topics.
 Subjects include classic and contemporary cocktails, homemade ingredients, bars, restaurants and events.
-The best thing about Summit Sips is it's focus on suggestions, opportunities and solutions that are appropriate for anyone living in a typical city.
-Sometimes that includes a seasonal twist and other times it's an attempt to bring something exotic back home.
+The best thing about Summit Sips is the focus on suggestions, opportunities and solutions that are appropriate for anyone.
+You don't have to be an expert to understand the details.
+We often share seasonal ideas, explain typical ingredients or share information about unusual items in an attempt to bring something exotic back home.

-Inspired by the rich local history of Saint Paul, Minnesota and the majestic peaks of the Cascade Mountains, Summit Sips is named for both a midwestern city's historic neighborhood and an artful dream to explore the Pacific Northwest.
+Inspired by the rich local history of Saint Paul, Minnesota and the majestic peaks of the Cascade Mountains of Oregon, Summit Sips is named for both a midwestern city's historic neighborhood and an artful dream to explore the Pacific Northwest.

 St. Paul's Summit Avenue lines the northern border of the Summit Hill neighborhood.
 It is the longest stretch of residential Victorian architecture in the United States.
 From the Mississippi River to the heart of downtown, this Gilded Era avenue includes more than 400 houses, thirteen churches and nine schools.
 Of the homes constructed between 1856 and 1880, 85% have survived.
 It is a favorite place for walking, running, strolling babies, rollerblading and casual drives to marvel at it's grandiosity.